mon5termatt/Bing-Bot/README.md

 Automatically runs 30 searches Then kills your browser (uses Chrome)

 Bing Bot Bonus:
-Bings Birthday is this week, they are giving extra pints, Enjoy
+Bings Birthday is this week, they are giving extra points, Enjoy